Akhil-Suresh/golearn/doc/MapsAndStructs.md

 // OUTPUTS
 // 0
 ```

+## comma ok syntax
-This is what happens with maps, By using maps when we try to return value for the key thats not in the map it returns 0,
+By using maps when we try to return value for the key thats not in the map it returns 0,

 This can be checked by

-comma ok syntax

 ```go
 checkValue, ok := shapeEdgeMap["Enneagon"]